 - Weeds that are growing through poorly maintained sidewalks.

-Rights of Duluth Slip or Trip and Fall Victims
+Various Rights Our Duluth Slip and Fall Accident Lawyers Can Protect

 Premises liability accidents such as slip or trip and fall accidents are often complicated cases.
-A Duluth slip and fall attorney can help you determine whether you have a case.
-Contact Nicolet Law Accident & Injury Lawyers today.
+An experienced Duluth personal injury attorney can help you determine whether you have a case.
+Contact Nicolet Law for a free consultation to discuss your specific circumstances today.

 A trespasser enters a property uninvited and/or without permission.
-Thus, the property owner needn’t keep the property free of dangerous conditions or warn a trespasser of dangerous conditions (although the property owner cannot intentionally or willfully injure a trespasser).
+Thus, the property owner is not legally obligated to keep the property free of dangerous conditions or warn a trespasser of dangerous conditions.
+However, most laws do require the property owner not to intentionally or willfully injure a trespasser.
 Different rules apply if the trespasser is a child.

-If you suffer injuries from a fall, contact Nicolet Law Accident & Injury Lawyers today to discuss your legal options.
+If you suffer injuries from a fall caused by someone else's careless behavior, and you need a lawyer for your slip and fall accident, contact Nicolet Law today to discuss your legal options.

 If you slip or trip and fall, you might be lucky enough to sustain minor injuries, such as a couple of cuts or bruises, but in many cases, people sustain severe or even catastrophic injuries.